Growth, Customers and Marketing

-Working in The Bootcamp Kelvin developed a whole new approach to running his bike shop, an approach based on providing astounding service.
+Working in The Intensive Kelvin developed a whole new approach to running his bike shop, an approach based on providing astounding service.
 Kelvin was determined that the service customers received in his shop would leave them surprised and delighted.

 How did Kelvin do this?
 A number of great ways: he implemented a life-time free flat tire repair service, he offered a no-questions-asked replacement guarantee for all bikes and accessories for up to six months after purchase, and he taught his staff that from now on the word “No” was banned and no customer request could be refused.

 Soon the word started spreading about Kelvin’s astounding service, and people would come into the store just to check it out.
 The place was buzzing most days, and the staff loved doing whatever they could to amaze their customers.

 A couple of years later, Kelvin’s business has grown so much he has just moved to a new location three times as big.
 With his great service Kelvin has succeeded in creating a whole new fish pond.